sallkhad/SeeSD/README.md

 :computer: Contribute to designing our online learning platform (http://afreecademy.org)
 :book: Contribute to designing online contents
 :newsletter: Contribute to creating our bimonthly newsletter
-:people: Help us organize our first conference [SeeSD.Senegal@gmail.com]
+:human: Help us organize our first conference [SeeSD.Senegal@gmail.com]

 This is [roadmap.md] whatare planning to do for the year of 2016.